autonity/docs.autonity.org/node-operators/run-aut/index.md

 When initialised Autonity Go Client will connect to the specified Autonity network, find peer nodes, and begin to sync.
 AGC's default setting is to connect to Mainnet.

-If connecting to the [Bakerloo Testnet](/networks/testnet-bakerloo/), then the `--bakerloo` command-line option is specified when running the node.
-The Mainnet and Bakerloo genesis configuration are specified along with bootnodes in the AGC configuration and do not need to be specified.
+If connecting to a public Autonity network, the genesis configuration is loaded automatically.
+However, bootnode addresses must be specified explicitly for peer discovery.
+For configuration details, see the Development guide page [Setting up custom networks](https://docs.autonity.org/developer/custom-networks/) and **How to identify and configure bootnodes for a custom network**.

-If connecting to a custom network genesis configuration and bootnode addresses will need to be specified.
+If connecting to a custom network genesis configuration and bootnode addresses must be specified.
 For how to do this see the Development guide page [Setting up custom networks](https://docs.autonity.org/developer/custom-networks/).

 This guide exemplifies connecting to Bakerloo.
 If connecting to Mainnet simply remove the `--bakerloo` flag.